sharksforarms/sharksforarms.github.io/content/posts/neovim-rust.md

 Questions?
 Found an error?
 [Create an issue on Github!](https://github.com/sharksforarms/sharksforarms.github.io/issues/new)

 Edits:
+- 2021-09-01: Updated completion framework, enhanced LSP with rust-tools.nvim and more!
 - 2020-09-23: Added note about `signcolumn`
 - 2020-10-05: Added note about code actions and gif
 - 2020-12-17: Updated diagnostics and lsp config to reflect latest neovim developments